Rongmario/ActuallyAdvancedInfo/README.md

 # NBT Viewer

-Inspired by Actually Addition's advanced tooltip, this mod is targetted at mod and pack developers.
+Inspired by Actually Addition's advanced tooltip, this mod is targeted at mod and pack developers.